pa2eon/QT6SSTV/README.md

 NOTE !!<br>

 Their is an documents folder inside the 'src' folder - this folder is in the *.pro file added.<br>
-Changes will be made later, also the HTML files to bring the documents online.
+Changes will be made later, also the HTML files to bring the documents online.<p>

+The folder 'manual_html' is the original html (webpages) manual of vs. 9.5 of QSSTV - copyrights of ON4QZ<br>